Dynamics in canonical models of loop quantum gravity: Thiemann's Hamiltonian

 Similarly, the Lorentzian part \eqref{C_L-brac} is approximated by

 where the numerical coefficient is now adjusted to cancel the factor of $-\tfrac{1}{4}$ in the relation $\Tr(\tau_i\tau_j\tau_k) = -\tfrac{1}{4}\epsilon_{ijk}$.
-We point out that the regularized expressions \eqref{C_E-reg} and \eqref{C_L-reg} for the Lorentzian part) again have no explicit dependence on the regularization parameter $\epsilon$.
+We point out that the regularized expressions \eqref{C_E-reg} and \eqref{C_L-reg} again have no explicit dependence on the regularization parameter $\epsilon$.

 Before \Eqs{C_E-reg} and \eqref{C_L-reg} can be promoted into operators, the triangulation must be adjusted to the graph of the spin network state on which the operators are to act.
 By ordering the volume operator (or at least one factor of the volume operator, in the case of the Lorentzian part) to the right, the resulting operators can be made to act only on the nodes of the spin network.
 It is therefore sufficient to specify the details of the triangulation only in a neighborhood of each node.